Secondary to Intra-articular Pathology | Semimembranosus-Gastrocnemius Bursa | Rupture Mimics DVT

 Classification by underlying cause:

-The etiology classification guides treatment - primary can be observed, secondary requires knee assessment.
+The probability of a cyst rises with the number of these co-existing features.
+The aetiology classification guides treatment - primary can be observed, secondary requires knee assessment.

 Clinical Presentation and Assessment